 Senior leaders, especially the Designated Safeguarding Lead (and deputy) know who our most vulnerable children are.
 They have the flexibility to offer a place to those on the edge of receiving children’s social care support.

 PERCY HEDLEY SCHOOL will continue to work with and support children’s social workers to help protect vulnerable children.
 This includes working with and supporting children’s social workers and the local authority virtual school head (VSH) for looked-after and previously looked-after children.
-The lead person for this will be: NAME
+The lead person for this will be: John Steward

+Due to the nature of Percy Hedley school and the all of our pupils being in the vulnerable category, we remain open to all pupils who wish to attend.

 There is an expectation that vulnerable children who have a social worker will attend an education setting, so long as they do not have underlying health conditions that put them at increased risk.
 In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and PERCY HEDLEY SCHOOL will explore the reasons for this directly with the parent.